scuzzydude/asimov/asimov.md

 ## Scoot - Dynamically Scalable Responsibility

 Why Scoot?
-Because Scoot is money, y'all.
+Scoot is money, y'all.

 The power of this system is that it uses the innovations in cryptocurrency to provide a scalable system of limited direct democracy as well as an immutable historical record of that governance.
 The Protocol will allow you to customize the elective governance of a Scoot.
 If you want a proportional democracy, like a shareholder in a company, you can implement that.
 Want a representative democracy, because things work so well in your local congressional district, give that a try.
 If you want something more like one-vote direct democracy, because you like participating in social media flame wars, go for it.
 If you'd like more of a *Game of Thrones*, strategic power moves without all the blood, you can do that too.
 I don't know which one will be better.
 Data we gather over years, decades and centuries will show us which one of these works best or may guides us towards new forms of self-governance that are more efficient.